dyahk31/DYAH_UAS_MOBILE_UPDATED/README.md

 # DYAH_UAS_MOBILE_UPDATED
-This is my final mobile developer project that updated version.
+This is my final mobile developer project updated version.
 You can run the code after clone the repository and don't forget to install npm.